tateprop/coding-croc/README.md

 3 - I did mobile first development and it was easier i think.

 Etch a sketch was easy banged it out in about an hour

+I'm going to be coding the same game of chess in javascript untill i dont have to goole stuff and im actually good
+Tries:
+1 - Massive brain fog today brain is hardly working i've coded the piece motion but the code is very bad and unorganised im starting over without finishing